-The all-new Volkswagen GTI builds on the long-running tradition of elevating a mild hatchback into a fun-to-drive, yet sophisticated, practical alternative to sports coupes.
+The redesigned Golf GTI builds on VW's long-running tradition of turning a practical hatchback into a fun-to-drive yet sophisticated alternative to sports coupes.

 This latest generation brings sharpened handling, more power, and a new infotainment system.